Barinasuchus: Classification

 In their 2007 paper describing Barinasuchus, Alfredo Paolillo and Omar J. Linares suggested that Barinasuchus may have descended from Sebecus (or from an as-yet unknown close relative of Sebecus), based on dentition, body size, the compression of the nasal and maxillary bones, and the angle of the snout.
 In 2014, Diego Pol and his colleagues performed a phylogenetic analysis which integrating many of the new genera and species of crocodyliforms found throughout the late 2000s–early 2010s.
 They compiled the datasets of various phylogenetic studies in order to make a matrix that included 109 genera of crocodyliforms, of which 412 morphological characteristics were studied.
-Notosuchia, according to Diego Pol et al., includes 45 genera and 54 species.
+Notosuchia, according to Diego Pol and colleagues includes 45 genera and 54 species.
 In their analysis, Barinasuchus was recovered as a sebecosuchian belonging to the family Sebecidae, close to Lorosuchus but nesting as a sister taxon to Ayllusuchus and Bretesuchus.
 If this were the case, Barinasuchus would belong to a basal sebecid lineage.
 In another analysis published that year, Barinasuchus was recovered as the most basal sebecid genus.

-The below cladogram is based on the study results of Kellner et al. (2014):
+The below cladogram is based on the study results of Kellner and colleagues (2014):

 In 2023, Jeremy E. Martin and colleagues published their paper describing Dentaneosuchus.
 In that paper, they recovered Barinasuchus in a more derived position within Sebecidae, as the sister taxon to a clade comprising the so-called Lumbrera form, Ogresuchus, Sebecus, and Zulmasuchus.

-The below cladogram reflects the results of Martin et al. (2023):In 2025, Gonzalo Gabriel Bravo and colleagues recovered Barinasuchus as the sister taxon to a clade consisting entirely of the Lumbrera form and Sebecus species.
+The below cladogram reflects the 2023 results of Martin and colleagues:In 2025, Gonzalo Gabriel Bravo and colleagues recovered Barinasuchus as the sister taxon to a clade consisting entirely of the Lumbrera form and Sebecus species.